Does pet insurance cover pre-existing conditions?

 Evaluate the ongoing costs associated with treating your pet’s pre-existing condition.
 Consider expenses such as medications, veterinary visits, diagnostic tests and any potential surgeries or procedures.

-Compare these costs to pet insurance policies’ premiums and potential coverage limits.
+Compare these costs to a pet insurance policy’s premiums and potential coverage limits.

 2. Exclusions and limitations

-Review the terms and conditions of pet insurance policies carefully to understand what is covered and excluded for your pet’s pre-existing condition.
-Some insurers may offer limited coverage for certain aspects of treatment, while others may exclude coverage altogether.
+Review the terms and conditions of the pet insurance policies carefully to understand the coverage and exclusions for your pet’s pre-existing condition.
+Some insurers may offer limited reimbursement for certain aspects of treatment, while others may exclude coverage altogether.

 Consider whether the coverage provided by the insurance policy outweighs the out-of-pocket expenses for treating your pet’s condition.